Mead Public Library: Current location

 In April 1987, the city had planned to put downtown including Plaza 8, under one roof.
 Developer John Livesey proposed a $100 million enclosed shopping and office complex, to be called City Center.
 The only buildings that would have remained in the City Center site were the Prange's store, Mead Public Library and Trinity Lutheran Church.
 Most of the other buildings would have been demolished by the city including the First Wisconsin Sheboygan Bank (now the U.S. Bank).
 In 1992, the process of removing Plaza 8 from the block between the Mead Public Library and Prange's across the street was completed, though due to the water feature and the Prange's frontage, the restored North 8th Street was a compressed two-lane road through the library block.

 From 1996 until 1998, the current library building underwent an expansion which changed the building's front from North 8th Street to Wisconsin Avenue.
 The Brutalist features of the building were considerably lightened with dropped ceilings and brighter lighting, with the children's room moved to a newly built third floor with panoramic views of the surroundings of Sheboygan.
 A quiet study room was placed atop the new second floor frontage, and fiction and audiovisual services were moved down to the first floor.
 The library's check-out system also changed considerably, from an early light pen and RFID system to a current all-RFID system which now uses several self-checkout kiosks, freeing up library staff to provide other services.
 Computer services, which in the 1980s were limited to Infotrac terminals, have also widened considerably to a number of internet terminals throughout the building and the move of the card catalog system to a fully web-based system shared with its sister libraries in the Monarch system.
+In 2024 the library installed an outdoor pick-up system to allow patrons to pick up reserved materials after hours.